Teradata/stacki-wiki/wiki/Reference/cli/swap/swap-host-interface.md

 * `[interfaces=string]`
 * `{sync-config=boolean}`

-   If "yes", then run 'rocks sync config' at the end of the command.
+   If "yes", then run 'stack sync host config' and 'stack sync host network'
+	at the end of the command.
 The default is: yes.